danieloh0714/client-server/README.md

-Simple client and server implementations using the socket library in Python.
+Simple client and various server implementations using the socket library in Python.

 ```http_client.py``` - a replica of the ```curl``` program.